xwal/awesome-stars/topics.md

 - [Hacker0x01/hacker101](https://github.com/Hacker0x01/hacker101) - Source code for Hacker101.com - a free online web and mobile security class.
 - [OpenZeppelin/openzeppelin-contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) - OpenZeppelin Contracts is a library for secure smart contract development.
 - [ashishb/osx-and-ios-security-awesome](https://github.com/ashishb/osx-and-ios-security-awesome) - OSX and iOS related security tools
-- [square/Valet](https://github.com/square/Valet) - Valet lets you securely store data in the iOS, tvOS, or macOS Keychain without knowing a thing about how the Keychain works.
+- [square/Valet](https://github.com/square/Valet) - Valet lets you securely store data in the iOS, tvOS, watchOS, or macOS Keychain without knowing a thing about how the Keychain works.
 It’s easy.
 We promise.
 - [kishikawakatsumi/KeychainAccess](https://github.com/kishikawakatsumi/KeychainAccess) - Simple Swift wrapper for Keychain that works on iOS, watchOS, tvOS and macOS.
 - [kishikawakatsumi/UICKeyChainStore](https://github.com/kishikawakatsumi/UICKeyChainStore) - UICKeyChainStore is a simple wrapper for Keychain on iOS, watchOS, tvOS and macOS.
 Makes using Keychain APIs as easy as NSUserDefaults.

 ## self-hosted

 - [usememos/memos](https://github.com/usememos/memos) - An open-source, lightweight note-taking solution.
 The pain-less way to create your meaningful notes.
+Your Notes, Your Way.

 ## server